 Other costs of production: include the Company's share of production bonuses paid to the KRG, HOEWT operating costs (there were no HOEWT costs in 2018) and its share of other costs prescribed under the Atrush PSC.

-Depletion: The depletion cost per entitlement barrel in Q2 2019 was \$21.46(Q2 2018: \$17.94).
-The increase was mainly due to an upward revision in estimated future development costs provided by McDaniel at the end of 2018.
+Depletion: The depletion cost per entitlement barrel in Q3 2019 was \$16.02 (Q3 2018: \$16.71).
+The decrease is mainly due to the increase in entitlement barrels.

 Net Gain on Atrush acquisition